-Before the student can qualify for graduation from the Ph.D.
-Program, he/she must first submit to the Graduate Committee and the Graduate Office an acceptance letter from or publication\ in a reputable, refereed scientific journal as defined by the unit.
+In order to qualify for graduation from the Ph.D.
+Program, a student must first submit to the Graduate Committee and the Graduate Office one (1) acceptance letter for publication in a reputable, refereed scientific journal as defined by the unit.
 This publication must be based partly or entirely on his/her approved dissertation and endorsed by his/her Dissertation Committee.